FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Discussion:

 An SUT consisting of a single network device is also allowed.
+{::comment}

+    [MB58]: Do we need to include this?
+            I would only introduce deviation from bas specs.

+    [VP]: Ok on deviation, not sure on base definition.

+    [MK]: We do need to include this, as the SUT and DUT terms are used repeatedly and are fundamental to understanding this specification.

+{:/comment}
+In software-based networking SUT may comprise multitude of networking applications and the entire host hardware and software execution environment.

 ### DUT

-Defined in [RFC2285] (Section 3.1.1) as follows.
+Defined in Section 3.1.1 of [RFC2285] as follows.

 Definition:

+The network forwarding device
+{::comment}

+    [MB59]: This reasons about "device", should we say that we extends this to "function"?

+    [VP]: Yes.
+Extend discussion.
+If device requires medium/cables, function can be working with something software-like (packet vectors, shared memory regions).

+    [MK]: added text covering this.
+    [MK]: Edited.

+{:/comment}
-The network forwarding device to which stimulus is offered and response measured.
+to which stimulus is offered and response measured.

 Discussion:

-DUT, as a sub-component of SUT, is only indirectly mentioned in MLRsearch specification, but is of key relevance for its motivation.
+DUT, as a sub-component of SUT, is only indirectly mentioned in MLRsearch Specification, but is of key relevance for its motivation.
+The device can represent a software-based networking functions running on commodity x86/ARM CPUs (vs purpose-built ASIC / NPU / FPGA).
+{::comment}

+    [MB60]: Idem as SUT

+    [VP]: Yes.

+    [MK]: See my note re SUT.

+{:/comment}

 ### Trial

-A trial is the part of the test described in [RFC2544] (Section 23).
+A trial is the part of the test described in Section 23 of [RFC2544].

 Definition: